nduduzojali/studymate/README.md

 | GET | `/api/users/me` | Get the logged-in user's profile | Yes |
 | PUT | `/api/users/me` | Update name / password (Settings screen) | Yes |

-The live, hosted API used by the app is at: `<INSERT YOUR RENDER URL HERE>`
+The live, hosted API used by the app is at: `https://studymate-api-hnro.onrender.com`

 ## 6. Running the Project Locally